stemeunier/bugprediction-fork/README.md

 ## Usage

-The tool needs to target a repository with releases and issues.
-If you use another tool, you'd need to import versions and issues into the database.
+The tool needs to target a repository (e.g. GitHub, GitLab) with releases and issues.
+If you use another tool, you'd need to import releases and issues into the database.

 You need to create and ```.env``` file (by copying the ```.env-example```) and to fill at least these variables :